keysig

 In Practice

-Standard commission is 15–20% of gross income.
+Standard commission is 15 to 20% of gross income.
 Managers typically want a long term; artists benefit from short initial terms with renewal options.
 Sunset clauses, key man provisions, and scope definitions are critical.

 Watch out